 - NAS 1 The Regulatory Framework for the Preparation of Financial Statements

 - NAS 2 Presentation of Financial Statements

 - NAS 3 Financial Instruments

 - NAS 4 Inventories

 - NAS 5 Property Plant and Equipment and Intangible Assets

 - NAS 6 Provisions, Contingent Liabilities and Contingent Assets

 - NAS 7 Accounting for Leases

 - NAS 8 Revenue

 - NAS 9 Business Combinations

 - NAS 10 Grants and Other Similar Subventions

 - NAS 11 Income Taxes

 - NAS 12 The Effects of Changes in Foreign Exchange Rates

 - NAS 13 Biological Assets

-- NAS 14 Accounting for Subsidiaries and Associates - NAS 15 On Accounting Principles and Financial Reporting for Micro-enterprises
+- NAS 14 Accounting for Subsidiaries and Associates

+- NAS 15 On Accounting Principles and Financial Reporting for Micro-enterprises.

 The accounting period consists of 12 consecutive months and should begin with the calendar year.
 Accounting records must be kept and maintained in Albanian currency and in the Albanian language.
 Transactions in foreign currencies are allowed to be carried out through special accounts in their respective currencies.
-However, once a month and at the end of the fiscal year, foreign currency must be converted into ALL.
 All accounting books, source documents and financial reports should be retained for a period of 10 years.
 Accounting books and records can also be maintained by third parties, except in certain cases specified by law.